CHAT PRIVACY & SECURITY POLICY NOTICE

 Any information the United States Army collects on you from a Recruiter chat session, or an e-mail message, will only be used by the Army for the purpose of recruiting soldiers into America's Army and Army Reserve.
 The authority for the collection of this information is Title 10, United States Code, Section 503.

 Federal law prohibits the United States Army from releasing any information offered by you to any person or organization outside the Department of Defense.
-Should you offer any personal history, medical history, contact data or any other information, the United States Army Recruiting Command warrants that any information collected will be used by the Army for recruiting purposes only.
+Should you offer any personal history, medical history, contact data or any other information, the Army Marketing and Research Group (AMRG) warrants that any information collected will be used by the Army for recruiting purposes only.

 We encourage participants to create a nickname just for the Recruiter Chat room, one that tells about an interest in their life or their personality.
 The nickname gives chatters a chance to build an online identity specific to the Recruiter Chat environment and protect their privacy at the same time.
 Many people prefer to use their real names only to communicate with people they already know and their chat room nickname when they are in rooms with new people.
 If you prefer to use your real name to chat, you can do that, but understand that your personal privacy will not be protected as it would be with a fabricated nickname.